SerenaTetart/Object_Detection/README.md

 #### Feature Pyramid Network:

-Recognizing objects at different scales is a fundamental challenge in computer vision.
+Recognizing objects at different scale is a fundamental challenge in computer vision.

 Different authors have tried to solve this differently, there were three main categories of solutions that existed before the introduction of FPN: